godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 First of all, the scene changes to the 2D editor (because Label is a 2D Node type), and the Label appears, selected, at the top left corner of the viewport.

-The node appears in the scene tree editor (box in the top right corner), and the label properties appear in the Inspector (box in the bottom right corner).
+The node appears in the scene tree editor (the box in the top right corner), and the label properties appear in the Inspector (box in the bottom right corner).